Bernard Hill: Career

+1980–1989: Rise to prominence

 Hill first came to prominence in 1980 as Yosser Hughes, a working-class Liverpudlian man ultimately driven to the edge by an uncaring welfare system, in Alan Bleasdale's BBC Play for Today programme, The Black Stuff, and its series sequel, Boys from the Blackstuff.
 His character's much-repeated phrase Gizza job ("Give us a job") became popular with protesters against Margaret Thatcher's Conservative government, because of the high unemployment of the time.

 Hill then appeared as Sergeant Putnam in Gandhi (1982), directed by Richard Attenborough.
 Next for him was Roger Donaldson's The Bounty (1984), a fourth dramatisation of the mutiny on HMS Bounty.
 He had previously taken smaller parts in a number of British television dramas, appearing in I, Claudius, in 1976, as the character Gratus.

 In 1985 he played the lead role in a TV dramatisation of John Lennon's life, A Journey in the Life.
 In addition to TV roles, Hill appeared on stage in The Cherry Orchard, as Macbeth and in A View from the Bridge.
 Hill appeared in Shirley Valentine (1989), as Joe Bradshaw the husband of Liverpool housewife (Pauline Collins), a former anti-establishment rebel who engages in an extramarital affair.
 Hill added more prominent films to his resume, including Mountains of the Moon (1990), Skallagrigg (1994) and Madagascar Skin (1995).

+1990–2009: Blockbuster and franchise roles

 In the mid-1990s, Hill began appearing in films more regularly.
 His first major role came in The Ghost and the Darkness (1996), starring Val Kilmer and Michael Douglas.
 Hill then portrayed Captain Edward J. Smith in Titanic (1997), by James Cameron.
 He then played Luther Plunkitt, the Warden of San Quentin Prison, in the Clint Eastwood film True Crime (1999).